The Billionaire’s Shrubbery

 “Too goddamn much death in my life this past year.
 That’s a small price to pay to keep what Mabel loved alive.”

 “With all due respect to your wife, Mr. Bernard, I’d love to have you work alongside me so you can experience the joy Mrs. Bernard got from caring for these plants.
 And you might think I’m crazy, but her plants will appreciate it too.”

 He scoffs.
 “You sound just like her.
 She talked to them like they understood what she was saying.
 She hated when I cursed in front of them.”

 Mr. Bernard holds eye contact with me for several long seconds, and I wonder if he’s worried his grief has been hurting the plants.
 I risk it and guess that he’s spent hours each day out here in his well-loved chair.
 “More would’ve died if you hadn’t sat with them.
 We’ll make Mrs. Bernard proud, I promise.”

 “I’m paying you forty hours up-front since I don’t want to be in your debt if I die between visits.
 You keep track of your time, and tell me when I owe you more.”
 He pushes himself to standing.
 “I’ll get my checkbook.”

-I grab an Uber home since I can’t carry the four boxes of plants Mr. Bernard insisted I take with me—the bonsai trees, plus all the flowers that are, in his mind, too dead to save.
+I grab an Uber home since I can’t carry the four boxes of plants Mr. Bernard insists I take with me—the bonsai trees, plus all the flowers that are likely too dead to save.
 He doesn’t want to have to look at them anymore.
 He told me if I can save the plants, I can keep them.
 And if I can’t, I should sell the pots and pocket the money.

 A few blocks from home, I text my sister, Georgia, and ask her to come out to carry in a few of my prizes.